 Here are a few things you will need to take part in the show:

-- If you don’t already have Skype or don’t feel comfortable using that program, we will set up a time for when I can call you on the phone and we can discuss the song that way.
-It’s easier for me to call you, so that way, if this is an international call, I won’t be ringing up your phone bill!
+- If you don’t feel comfortable using Skype, we will set up a time for when I can call you on the phone and we can discuss the song that way.
+This will only be as a last resort.
+If we do this option, it’s easier for me to call you.
 Do keep in mind, I am on the US East Coast, EST. So depending on where you are in the world, I am anywhere from a few hours ahead (if you’re on the US west coast) to a dozen hours behind (if you’re in Australia) to only five hours behind (if you’re in the UK).
 It all depends on where you’re located.
 No need to worry.
 We will make that work!
 I’ve gotten to chat with people from the UK, Denmark, and Australia with no problem!
 I can get up early or stay up late if needed (caffeine!).
 If I call you to discuss the song, I will record our conversation on my end and then edit it all together, easy!

 - If you would like to participate in the show but don’t wish to be recorded, you can message me with your thoughts on the song and I can read them aloud on the air!
 I know some folks who have wanted to participate but feel uncomfortable being recorded, so I am offering this as an option for you if that is the case.
 Easy peasy!